My son was home sick from school today, so we shared a noodle soup lunch and talked about this and that.

 I nearly did a spit take.
 My son is almost ten years old and he’s never heard of David Bowie!
 I am a terrible mother.
 I showed him Space Oddity post haste. (video below)

 But he didn’t really see the similarities between “Shiny” and “Space Oddity”.

 I had to show him the missing link.
-It's a parody/tribute to Bowie by Jemaine Clement and Bret Mckenzie from Flight of the Concords. (below) Jemaine is doing his best Bowie impression and he sounds exactly like the voice of that darn crab!
+It’s a parody/tribute to Bowie by Jermaine Clement and Bret Mckenzie from Flight of the Concords. (below) Jermaine is doing his best Bowie impression and he sounds exactly like the voice of that darn crab!
 I rest my case.